-How is TV keeping up with the internet?Tech & Sport
+How is TV keeping up with the internet?Tech, Games & Sport

 Gone are the days of writing the time and date of your favourite show in your diary, waiting a whole week, then missing it anyway because something else came up.
 On-demand TV, internet streaming, digital recording and downloadable box sets allow viewers to watch what they want, when they want and on a variety of devices.